2017 Shimadzu All Japan Indoor Tennis Championships – Doubles

 Gong Maoxin and Yi Chu-huan were the defending champions but chose to defend their title with different partners.
 Gong partnered Zhang Ze but lost in the quarterfinals to Ruben Gonzales and Hsieh Cheng-peng.
-Yi partnered Yuya Kibi but withdrew from the tournament due to a Kibi injury.
+Yi partnered Yuya Kibi but withdrew from the tournament due to an injury to Kibi.

 Sanchai and Sonchat Ratiwatana won the title after defeating Ruben Bemelmans and Joris De Loore 4–6, 6–4, [10–7] in the final.